wslyvh/useWeb3/content/starter-kits/jolly-roger.md

 level: "All"
 ---

-A template to build a decentralised application using ethereum, buidler, svelte and thegraph
+A template to build a decentralised application using ethereum, builder, svelte and thegraph